yiisoft/yii-bulma/docs/dropdown.md

 - `dropdown` the main container.
 - `dropdown-trigger` the container for a button.
-- `dropdown-menu` the toggable menu, hidden by default.
+- `dropdown-menu` the toggleable menu, hidden by default.
 - `dropdown-content` the dropdown box, with a white background and a shadow.
 - `dropdown-item` each single item of the dropdown, which can either be a a or a div.
 - `dropdown-divider` a horizontal line to separate dropdown items.